-Implementation of the local or regional scale informative, educational and awareness raising activities concerning the environmental, economic and social benefits resulting from the effective preservation, restoration, or enhancement of the ecological connectivity and ecological network, in particular for the agriculture, forestry, and local sustainable tourism development, including the promotion of the traditional local agricultural and land-use which practices. to the preservation and enhancement of the ecological connectivity, and the application, where appropriate, of the agri-environment-climate packages concerning and restoration of Ecological Focus Areas (EFAs) within agricultural land; as well as the indication of the other available funding sources for the local actions aimed at the preservation e.g. and restoration of the ecological corridors.
+Implementation of the local or regional scale informative, educational and awareness raising activities concerning the environmental, economic and social benefits resulting from the effective preservation, restoration, or enhancement of the ecological connectivity and ecological network, in particular for the agriculture, forestry, and local sustainable tourism development, including the promotion of the traditional local agricultural and land-use practices, which contribute to the preservation and enhancement of the ecological connectivity, and the application, where appropriate, of the relevant agri-environment-climate packages concerning the preservation and restoration of Ecological Focus Areas (EFAs) within agricultural land; as well as the indication of the other available funding sources for the local actions aimed e.g. at the preservation and restoration of the ecological corridors.

 Measure 4.3.5.
-Consultation, harmonization and coordination of measures and activities for the preservation, protection, restoration, and enhancement of ecological connectivity and ecological network \odot for the preservation, protection, restoration, and enhancement of ecological connectivity, between the local and regional authorities, and other stakeholders from two or more bordering countries; as well as the implementation of the common transboundary programs and projects aimed at the long-term preservation, protection, restoration, and enhancement of ecological connectivity, in particular when the local or regional priority ecological connectivity intervention areas are adjacent to the state border, or when the ecological corridors stretch across the state borders between the Parties concerned.
+Consultation, harmonization and coordination of measures and activities for the preservation, protection, restoration, and enhancement of ecological connectivity and ecological network ❖

+Consultation, harmonisation and coordination of implementation of protective measures and other activities undertaken in border areas (in particular in transboundary protected areas) for the preservation, protection, restoration, and enhancement of ecological connectivity, between the local and regional authorities, and other stakeholders from two or more bordering countries; as well as the implementation of the common transboundary programs and projects aimed at the long-term preservation, protection, restoration, and enhancement of ecological connectivity, in particular when the local or regional priority ecological connectivity intervention areas are adjacent to the state border, or when the ecological corridors stretch across the state borders between the Parties concerned.